andifalk/cloud-security-workshop/initial/README.md

 # cloud-security-workshop
-Workshop on building secure cloud-native applications using spring cloud security (OAuth2)
+Workshop on building secure cloud-native applications using spring security

 This workshop is the hands-on part of the [cloud security presentation](https://andifalk.github.io/security-cloud-presentation/index.html).